 3. You were not hypnotised.

-Hypnotherapist Michael Carr-Jones answers this by saying your question is his "biggest bete noir".
+The late hypnotherapist Michael Carr-Jones answers this by saying your question is his "biggest bete noir".

 "Of course you hear every word.
 You are awake, aware, fully conscious.
 If you could not hear every word we would all be wasting our time and your money."